 They have a single calf after a gestation period of 10-11 months.
 Minke whales are the smallest and most abundant of the rorqual whales.

 Minke whales are slim, with a pointed head, and rarely show much of themselves through the water.
 There are three subspecies of the minke whale; North Atlantic, North Pacific, and dwarf minke whale.

 Best Place to Watch: Alaska, California, New England, Eastern Seaboard, Vancouver Island, Newfoundland, St Lawrence River and Gulf of St Lawrence, Aleutian Islands and Pribilof Islands, San Juan Islands and Puget Sound, Bay of Fundy.

 Narwhals are easy to spot due to their tusks, with males generally being the only ones to grow a tusk.
-Occasionally they will grow two, and sometimes a female will grow a tusk.
+Occasionally they will produce two, and sometimes a female will grow a tusk.
 The male’s tusk can grow up to 9.8 ft (3m).

 They measure between 12.1-14.6 ft (3.7-5m), weighing 1,500-4,000 lb.
 Males grow larger than females.
 They have light and dark mottling, with a small head and short beak.

 Narwhals change in color as they grow older, with old animals appearing entirely white.
 Young narwhals are blotchy gray or brown, turning gray before becoming black, then a mottled light and dark color before eventually turning white.

 Best Place to Watch: Nunavut.

 North Atlantic Right Whale

-The North Atlantic right whale is between 49-52 ft (15-16m), weighing between 34-78 tons.
+The North Atlantic right whale is between 49 and 52 ft (15-16m), weighing between 34 and 78 tons.
 Females grow larger than males.
 They live mainly on krill and copepods.
 They are slow swimmers but can be acrobatic.
 Their behavior includes lobtails, flipper-slaps, and frequent breaches.

 The North Atlantic right whale is curious and approaches boats.
-Their name comes from this behavior, as whalers thought they were the ‘right’ whale to catch.
+Their name comes from this behavior: whalers thought they were the ‘right’ whale to catch.

-They have a single calf after a gestation period of 12-13 months.
+They have a single calf after 12-13 months gestation.
 They have no dorsal fin, a dark body, and a large head covered in rough skin patches.

 Best Place to Watch: Bay of Fundy